xfthhxk/stracket/README.md

 # stracket

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to make using JaCoP easier.

-## Usage
+JaCoP is a constraint programming solver.

-FIXME
+See http://jacop.osolpro.com/ for more info.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Amar Mehta

 Distributed under the Eclipse Public License, the same as Clojure.